kevin218/Eureka/docs/source/quickstart.rst

 	inputdir	/Data/JWST-Sim/NIRSpec
 	outputdir	/DataAnalysis/JWST/MyFirstEureka/Stage2

-However, for the later stages we can use something simpler, e.g. for the ``S3_wasp39b.ecf``:
+However, for the later stages you can use something simpler, e.g. for the ``S3_wasp39b.ecf``:

 .. code-block:: bash